Menu Close

 In an era where unmanned aerial systems (UAS) or drones are becoming increasingly prevalent, the need for effective Counter-Unmanned Aerial Systems (CUAS) is more critical than ever.
 These systems are designed to detect, track, and, if necessary, neutralize unauthorized or hostile drones.
-Drone detection is generally done by RF detection systems, by radars, or to provide the most robust solution, both technologies.
+Drone detection is generally performed by RF detection systems or radars, or to provide the most robust solution, both technologies.
 While RF detection systems can be highly effective, they are usually limited to detection of drones within their library of known RF signals.
-Drones that use an RF control scheme that is not in their library, or drones that are passively flying waypoints (i.e., not emitting an RF signal) cannot be detected by RF detection systems.
+Drones that use an RF control scheme that is not in their library, or drones that are passively flying waypoints (not emitting an RF signal) cannot be detected by RF detection systems.
 Targets such as those must be detected by radar systems, making radar detection capabilities crucial.

 Understanding the Impact of Clutter on CUAS Operations